aneasystone/github-trending/README.md

 ## C#

+* 【2023-12-29】[toniebox-reverse-engineering / teddy](https://github.com/toniebox-reverse-engineering/teddy) - With this tool you can dump existing files for the famous audio box or create custom ones.
 * 【2023-12-28】[ks233 / ja-learner](https://github.com/ks233/ja-learner) - 📖简易日语学习 / 视觉小说阅读辅助工具
 * 【2023-12-28】[AnnulusGames / LitMotion](https://github.com/AnnulusGames/LitMotion) - Lightning-fast and Zero Allocation Tween Library for Unity.
 * 【2023-12-28】[sim0n00ps / OF-DL](https://github.com/sim0n00ps/OF-DL) - C# console app to download all of the media from Onlyfans accounts with DRM video downloading support